Instructing Large Language Models for Low-Resource Languages: A Systematic Study for Basque: Abstract

 \section{Abstract}

 Instructing language models with user intent requires large instruction datasets, which are only available for a limited set of languages.
 In this paper, we explore alternatives to conventional instruction adaptation pipelines in low-resource scenarios.
 We assume a realistic scenario for low-resource languages, where only the following are available: corpora in the target language, existing open-weight multilingual base and instructed backbone LLMs, and synthetically generated instructions sampled from the instructed backbone.
 We present a comprehensive set of experiments for Basque that systematically study different combinations of these components evaluated on benchmarks and human preferences from $1,680$ participants.
-Our conclusions show that target language corpora are essential, with synthetic instructions yielding robust models, and, most importantly, that using as backbone an instruction-tuned model outperforms using a base non-instructed model, and improved results when scaling up.
-Using Llama 3.1 instruct 70B as backbone our model comes near frontier models of much larger sizes for Basque, without using any Basque data apart from the 1.2B word corpora.
-We release\footnote{Repository: \href{https://github.com/hitz-zentroa/latxa-instruct}{https://github.com/hitz-zentroa/latxa-instruct}} code, models, instruction datasets, and human preferences to support full reproducibility in future research on low-resource language adaptation.
+Our conclusions show that target language corpora are essential, with synthetic instructions yielding robust models, and, most importantly, that using as backbone an instruction-tuned model outperforms using a base non-instructed model.
+Scaling up to Llama 3.1 Instruct 70B as backbone, our model comes near frontier models of much larger sizes for Basque, without using any Basque instructions.
+We release code, models, instruction datasets, and human preferences to support full reproducibility in future research on low-resource language adaptation.\footnote{\href{https://github.com/hitz-zentroa/latxa-instruct}{github.com/hitz-zentroa/latxa-instruct}}